Alacho2/Embedded-Systems-Exam/readme.md

 using a dark LED in order to illustrate it.
 The rest of it is pretty accurate.

 ### About some of the sensors
+To keep track of the overall situation locally, we change the color of an RGB LED connected to the breadboard.
+The colors depend on the event that is happening.
+Orange for fire, red for temperature, green for movement, blue for water, yellow for light.

 #### LM35
 To be honest, I don't really care about how much light the plant has gotten, during the day.
 I could have measured this out and figured out the exact